 Top five draft busts in New Orleans Saints history

-Number five draft bust in Saints history: Stephone Anthony - LB (2015)
+Number three draft bust in Saints history: Johnathan Sullivan - DT (2003)

 This one is still just plain painful.
 Coming into the 2003 NFL Draft, the Saints were still a team stuck in the upper-half of the middle of the NFL pack following their magical 2000 season, trying desperately to break through the glass ceiling.
 Looking to beef up their interior, they drafted defensive tackle Johnathan Sullivan with the sixth-overall selection.

 Suffice to say, thing did not exactly pan out.

 Sullivan started twelve of the fourteen games he appeared in as a rookie, and only managed to register a single quarterback sack in those games.
 His sophomore season he would battle injuries, and would only manage to record 0.5 sacks.
 His third year?
 Zero starts, zero sacks.